BookOps-CAT/bookops-worldcat/docs/index.md

 **Quering WorldCat**

-Metadata API provides quite robust methods to query WorlCat.
-In addtion to a flexible query string that supports keyword and fielded searches, it is possbile to set further limits using various elements such as type of item, language, publishing date, etc. It's possible to specify order of returned records using `orderBy` argument.
-The results are returned as brief records in JSON format.
+Metadata API provides quite robust methods to query WorldCat.
+In addition to a flexible query string that supports keyword and fielded searches, it is possibile to set further limits using various elements such as type of item, language, publishing date, etc. It is possible to specify the order of returned records by using the `orderBy` argument.
+Results are returned as brief records in JSON format.

 The query syntax is case-insensitive and allows keyword and phrase search (use quotation marks), boolean operators (AND, OR, NOT), wildcards (# - single character, ? - any number of additional characters), and truncation (use \* character).